Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

 - Microsoft response code: **10553**
 - SIP response code: **403**
 - Suggested actions:
-  - Verify that [compliance recording](/microsoftteams/teams-recording-policy) is set up correctly, including provisioning of the recorder bot.
+  - Verify that [compliance recording](/microsoftteams/teams-recording-policy) is set up correctly.
+This includes provisioning of the recorder bot.
-  - Work with the compliance recording partner who provides the recorder service to check why the bot can't be invited.
+  - Work together with the compliance recording partner who provides the recorder service to check why the bot can't be invited.

 ## 510532 403 Get Inbound Direct routing - RuntimeApi trunk config not found for customer